While Your Application is Pending

 - You may only begin working after you have received your EAD card and the start date on the card has been reached.

-- On or after your OPT EAD card start date, you will receive an email from do-not-reply.SEVP@ice.dhs.gov with a link to setup your SEVP Portal account.
-Please review the Reporting Requirements section of this page for full details on how you should utilize the SEVP Portal to report information to ISSS.
+- On or after your OPT EAD card start date, you will receive an email from do-not-reply.SEVP@ice.dhs.gov with a link to set up your SEVP Portal account.
+Please review our Reporting Requirements page for full details on how you should utilize the SEVP Portal to report information to ISSS.

 EAD Card Errors